Faiz694/Weather-App/README.md

 # Weather-App
-show the temprature, humadity and wind pressure
+show the temprature, humadity and wind pressure and good looking UI.
+Data is comming from Opean Weather API.